Nash Equilibria and Pitfalls of Adversarial Training in Adversarial Robustness Games: RELATED WORK

 \subsection{Adversarial Robustness}

 \

-Variants of adversarial training methods have been proposed to improve adversarial robustness of neural networks \cite{zhang2019theoretically, shafahi2019adversarial, rice2020overfitting, wong2019fast, xie2019feature, qin2019adversarial}.
-Recent works utilize extra unlabeled data \cite{carmon2019unlabeled,zhai2019adversarially,deng2021improving,rebuffi2021data} or synthetic data from a generative model \cite{gowal2021improving, sehwag2021robust} to improve the robust accuracy.
-Another line of works consider ensembling techniques \cite{tramer2018ensemble,sen2019empir,pang2019improving,zhang2022building}.
-A line of theoretical works analyzed adversarial robustness by linear models, from the trade-off between robustness and accuracy \cite{tsipras2018robustness,javanmard2020precise, raghunathan2020understanding}, to the generalization property \cite{schmidt2018adversarially}.
-Recent works further analyze a more complex class of models such as 2-layer neural networks \cite{allen2022feature,bubeck2021law,bartlett2021adversarial,bubeck2021universal}. \\
+Variants of adversarial training methods have been proposed to improve adversarial robustness of neural networks \citep{zhang2019theoretically, shafahi2019adversarial, rice2020overfitting, wong2019fast, xie2019feature, qin2019adversarial}.
+Recent works utilize extra unlabeled data \citep{carmon2019unlabeled,zhai2019adversarially,deng2021improving,rebuffi2021data} or synthetic data from a generative model \citep{gowal2021improving, sehwag2021robust} to improve the robust accuracy.
+Another line of works consider ensembling techniques \citep{tramer2018ensemble,sen2019empir,pang2019improving,zhang2022building}.
+A line of theoretical works analyzed adversarial robustness by linear models, from the trade-off between robustness and accuracy \citep{tsipras2018robustness,javanmard2020precise, raghunathan2020understanding}, to the generalization property \citep{schmidt2018adversarially}.
+Recent works further analyze a more complex class of models such as 2-layer neural networks \citep{allen2022feature,bubeck2021law,bartlett2021adversarial,bubeck2021universal}. \\

-Specifically, prior works considered adversarial robustness as a 2-player zero-sum game \cite{pal2020game, meunier2021mixed,bose2020adversarial,bulo2016randomized,perdomo2019robust}.
-For instance, \cite{pal2020game} proved that randomized smoothing \cite{cohen2019certified} and FGSM attack \cite{goodfellow2014explaining} form Nash equilibria. \cite{bose2020adversarial} introduced a framework to find adversarial examples that transfer to an unseen model in the same hypothesis class.
+Specifically, prior works considered adversarial robustness as a 2-player zero-sum game \citep{pal2020game, meunier2021mixed,bose2020adversarial,bulo2016randomized,perdomo2019robust, pinot2020randomization}.
+For instance, \citet{pal2020game} proved that randomized smoothing \citep{cohen2019certified} and FGSM attack \citep{goodfellow2014explaining} form Nash equilibria. \citet{bose2020adversarial} introduced a framework to find adversarial examples that transfer to an unseen model in the same hypothesis class. \citet{pinot2020randomization} shows the non-existence of a Nash equilibrium in the adversarial robustness game when the classifier and the Adversary are both deterministic.
+However, our settings are different from prior papers.
+The key assumption in previous work \citep{pinot2020randomization} is that an adversary is regularized and would not attack if the adversarial example does not change the model prediction.
+We consider the case where the adversary attacks even though the adversarial example does not change the model prediction (as in the standard adversarial training).

 While most works focused on the existence of Nash equilibrium and proposed algorithms that converge to the equilibrium, to the best of our knowledge, no prior works showed that \textit{a Nash equilibrium is robust}.